mui/mui-x/docs/data/data-grid/column-groups/column-groups.md

 ## Customize column group

-In addition to the required `groupId` and `children`, you can add extra properties to a column group object to customize it:
+In addition to the required `groupId` and `children`, you can use the following optional properties to customize a column group:

-- `headerName`: the sting displayed instead of `groupId`.
+- `headerName`: the string displayed as the column's name (instead of `groupId`).
-- `description`: a longer string displayed in a tooltip.
+- `description`: a text for the tooltip.
 - `renderHeaderGroup`: a function returning custom React component.

 {{"demo": "CustomizationDemo.js", "bg": "inline"}}